 Mercy Corps' Board has reviewed the organization's commitments to action and progress against them at each board meeting since the acceptance of these commitments and will do so until all matters have been implemented.
+Fifteen of the 23 commitments are now complete.
+We will continue to review progress on the remaining commitments at each board meeting until they are complete.
 Mercy Corps' Board meetings are scheduled on a quarterly basis.

-This progress update is the third biannual public report.
-The first was released in July 2020 and the second in January 2021.
+This progress update is the fourth biannual public report.
+The first was released in July 2020, the second in January 2021, and the third in July 2021.
+We will continue to report publicly on our progress until all commitments have been implemented.